-Rhinoplasty is a continually evolving operation, but the fundamental philosophy and principles have not changed dramatically over recent years.
+Rhinoplasty is a continually evolving cosmetic surgery procedure, but the fundamental philosophy and principles have not changed dramatically over recent years.
 Advances have been made in the refinement of rhinoplasty through a better understanding of nasal analysis, anatomy, function and long-term postoperative healing.
 Novel surgical manoeuvres and techniques have also been developed that improve the long-term results of rhinoplasty from both aesthetic and functional standpoints.
 Furthermore, technological advances in computer imaging and innovative surgical tools have widened the choices available to the surgeon performing rhinoplasty.

 Anatomy of the nose

 Such skills require many years of study and experience as the surgeon observes, analyses, and modifies his/her surgical results.
 With the improved methods of analysis and the increased popularity of open (external) rhinoplasty, surgeons may be able to perform precise rhinoplasty techniques under direct visualisation.
-The key to continuous improvements through experience is accurate record-keeping using diagrams couples with long-term patient follow-up and evaluation.
+The key to continuous improvements through experience is accurate record-keeping using diagrams coupled with long-term patient follow-up and evaluation.

 Many patients who come to see our facial surgeons are concerned about recovery after surgery and downtime.
-We advise all patients that one week off work is all that is required, for some patients two weeks is preferred, as by this point the majority of swelling has gone down.
+We advise all patients that one week off work is all that is required.
+For some patients, two weeks is preferred, as, by this point, the majority of swelling has gone down.

 We employ fine microsurgical techniques to preserve the nasal cartilage and ensure minimal disruption to the natural anatomy of the nose to reduce swelling and bruising.
 Most of our patients have minimal or no bruising after surgery, and most do not require analgesia after surgery.